olaniyan4m/Thenga-Project/APP_STORE_READY.md

 ---

-**🚀 Pezela is ready to revolutionize digital commerce in South Africa!**
+**🚀 Thenga is ready to revolutionize digital commerce in South Africa!**

 *Built with ❤️ for South African businesses*